FireFly-Jugnu/Documentation/docs/reference_collections.md

 ## Query Single Document with Key
+Querying document will **NOT** expand the reference documents.
+This is the default behaviour.

-Querying document will also query the referenced documents and populate their properties.
+However, you can pass the `expandRefrences = true` to also query the referenced documents and populate their properties.
 ```
 let p: Person;
-p = await personCollection.getDocument("Varun Verma");
+p = await personCollection.getDocument("Varun Verma", true);
 console.log("Person Details", p);
 ```
 The output will be: